sawbay/justfab-dashboard/docs/phase_1/queue.md

   - Does not process main business logic directly.
   - Provides endpoints to query current state (inventory, rewards, etc.).

-- **Queue (e.g., Redis, RabbitMQ, SQS):**
+- **Queue (BullMQ via NestJS):**
+  - Implemented using BullMQ and integrated with NestJS via the `@nestjs/bull` package.
-  - Receives events from API.
+  - Receives events as jobs from API controllers/services.
-  - Ensures reliable delivery and supports retries.
+  - Ensures reliable delivery, supports retries, and can be configured with dead-letter queues.

-- **Worker(s):**
+- **Worker(s) (BullMQ Processors in NestJS):**
+  - Implemented as BullMQ processors within NestJS.
-  - Listens to the queue for events.
+  - Listen to specific queues for event jobs.
-  - Processes business logic for each event type.
+  - Process business logic for each event type (e.g., `reward_inventory_item`, `use_item`).
-  - Updates the database and triggers side effects.
+  - Update the database and trigger side effects.
+  - Can be scaled horizontally by running multiple worker processes.

 - **Database:**
   - Source of truth for inventory, user state, and logs.